only search B.P. Lama Jyotisha

 Shani: Improves over Time

-• the native will have to repeat basic training in knowledge acquisition skills over many iterations.
-One has to "re-create the wheel" in many cases, due to the lack of guidance and direction from the family history.
+• One may have to repeat basic skills training in knowledge acquisition skills over many iterations.
+One has to"re-create the wheel" in many cases, due to the lack of guidance and direction from the family history.
 However, with Shani, persistence is the key to success.

-• Best improvement for Shani-related disability in matters of bhava-2 occurs for Yogakaraka L 4-5 or L 9-10 Shani (Thulaand Vrishabha lagnas) or Shani in swakshetra or uchcha condition.
-Despite poor family transmission of historical values, these natives often become quite wealthy and acquire much beauty and knowledge, albeit only late in life.
+• Best improvement for Shani-related disability in matters of bhava-2 occurs for [Yogakaraka] L 4-5 or L 9-10 Shani (Tula and Urisha indriya-lagna) or Shani in svakshetra or uttama condition.
+Despite poor family transmission of historical values, these natives often become quite financially privileged and acquire much beauty and knowledge, albeit only late in life.

-Barbara Pijan Lama Jyotisha Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spiritual Wisdom Cycles of Death and Rebirth
+Barbara Pijan Lama Jyotishavidya Vedic Astrology Surya Sun Chandra Moon Mangala Mars Budha Mercury Guru Jupiter Shukra Venus Shani Saturn Rahu Ketu Graha Planets Dasha Timeline Nakshatra Navamsha Marriage Children Wealth Career Spirituality Wisdom Cycles of re-Death and re-Birth